pulumi/docs/content/blog/command-provider-ga/index.md

 Rather than simply putting a “v1” label on the existing provider, we used this opportunity to enhance it with some previously requested capabilities.

-- The former `CopyFile` resource was renamed to `CopyToRemote` and can now copy whole directories in addition to individual files.
-- The source of the copy is now a [Pulumi asset or archive](https://www.pulumi.com/docs/concepts/assets-archives/).
-This provides full interoperability with the Pulumi ecosystem.
-- The use of assets and archives also makes Pulumi run copy operations only if the source has changed.
+- The API documentation in the Pulumi registry has [examples in all Pulumi languages](https://github.com/pulumi/pulumi-command/issues/196) and is expanded.
-- Capturing stdout and stderr of commands can now be switched off, which is useful when they might contain secrets or are very noisy.
+- Capturing stdout and stderr of commands can now [be switched off](https://github.com/pulumi/pulumi-command/pull/451), which is useful when they might contain secrets or are very noisy.
-- There are now official examples in the Pulumi examples repository, and examples have also been added to the API documentation in the Pulumi registry.
-- Environment handling for remote commands was fixed and is better documented.
+- Environment handling for remote commands was [fixed and is better documented](https://github.com/pulumi/pulumi-command/pull/395).
+- The `CopyFile` resource is [superseded](https://github.com/pulumi/pulumi-command/pull/423) by the new `CopyToRemote` resource.
+It can copy whole directories in addition to individual files.
+The source of the copy is now a [Pulumi asset or archive](https://www.pulumi.com/docs/concepts/assets-archives/) which provides full interoperability with the Pulumi ecosystem.
+The use of assets and archives also makes Pulumi run copy operations only if the source has changed.
+For an easy transition, the previous `CopyFile` resource will remain available for a while with a deprecation notice.

 Here’s an example of copying a directory to a remote host.
 **TODO: Insert remote copy directory example here**